 I am the soft stars that shine at night.

 Do not stand at my grave and cry;

 I am not there.
 I did not die.

 History of Do Not Stand At My Grave And Weep

 I found the poem by chance when looking for a suitable eulogy and at the time was unaware of the story behind it.
 The poem was left in an envelope addressed by a soldier on active service in Northern Ireland.
 It was addressed to his parents and was to be opened in the event of his death.
-At first it was thought that the soldier himself had written by the poem, but this was not the case.
-Various claims were made for it but the author remained an unsolved mystery until 1998 when, following investigation, it was eventually attributed to Mary Elizabeth Frye, an American housewife and florist who wrote it in 1932.
-She never claimed copyright for her poetry, hence the difficulty in establishing authorship of Do Not Stand At My Grave And Weep.
+At first, it was thought that the soldier himself had written by the poem, but this was not the case.
+Various claims were made for it but the author remained an unsolved mystery until in 1990 Mary Elizabeth Frye revealed that she had written it.
+Mrs Frye, an American housewife and florist wrote the poem, on a brown paper bag in 1932.
+She had circulated a few copies to friends who enjoyed the poem but never claimed copyright, hence the difficulty in establishing authorship.Following an investigation, in 1998 authorship was formally attributed to her.

 The Nation's Favourite Poem

 In 1995 the UK book programme, The Bookworm, conducted a poll to coincide with National Poetry Day.
 Do Not Stand At My Grave And Weep was outside the scope of the poll but following a programme about war poems which featured the poem 30,000 requests for copies descended on the BBC.
 Subsequently, a book of the poems that had been chosen as the was published - and a decision was made to include Do Not Stand At My Grave And Weep in 'prime, first past the post, poll position'.
 Nation's Favourite Poems

 Analysis of the Form and Style of the Poem